-As someone who really loves the field of psychology (in my high school yearbook I had written that my future aspiration was to study psychology) I’m excited by the activist and anti-oppression philosophy of community psychology, the rise of post-colonial psychology, and the inclusion of intersectionality in psychological study.
-In graduate school, to explore post-colonial psychology I formed a study group of sorts with like-minded graduate students so that we could explore what it meant to be a post-colonial researcher in psychology.
+As someone who really loves the field of psychology (in my high school yearbook I had written that my future aspiration was to study psychology) but hates that so much of the field has been and continues to be oppressive, I’m excited by the activist and anti-oppression philosophy of community psychology, the inclusion of intersectionality in psychological study, and especially the call to decolonize the field.

 In my current work I am focused on issues of sexual health, the newcomer experience and identity, and processes of decolonizing psychological knowledge.

 I’ve been influenced by many people and many experiences in life, including my parents (I am eternally in awe of their courage and bravery), my siblings, my strong, supportive, and loving husband, my adorable niece who leaves me in awe and fills me with joy, and my amazing and brilliant academic mentors.
 They all give me life.

 I currently live on unceded Mi’kmaq territory and teach at the University of Prince Edward Island.